SeleniumHQ/seleniumhq.github.io/docs_source_files/content/getting_started_with_webdriver/locating_elements.de.md

 debug.
 Though XPath selectors are very flexible, they are typically not performance tested by browser vendors and tend to be quite slow.

-Selection strategies based on link text and partial link text have drawbacks in that they only work on link elements.
+Selection strategies based on _linkText_ and _partialLinkText_ have drawbacks in that they only work on link elements.
 Additionally, they call down to XPath selectors internally in WebDriver.